 Nanny is a State

-After her boyfriend proposes Summer Pratt (Briana Evigan) gets to meet his boss Travis (Peter Porte) and wife Lily (Ellen Hollman) when they host a surprise engagement party for them.
-It is whilst at the party that Lily asks Summer, who is an interior designer, to do over the sitting room for her which, when Travis and Lily's nanny suddenly leaves, leads to Summer agreeing to look after their young child Sophie (Sophie Guest).
-But Sophie is a curious child who doesn't talk much other than what seems to be an imaginary friend, has burns and cuts on her whilst also sleeps with scissors under her pillow.
+After her boyfriend proposes, Summer Pratt (Briana Evigan - Once Upon a Holiday) gets to meet his boss, Travis (Peter Porte - A Gift to Remember) and wife Lily (Ellen Hollman - Sharing Christmas), when they host a surprise engagement party for them.
+It is whilst at the party that Lily asks Summer, who is an interior designer, to make-over the sitting room for her which, when Travis and Lily's nanny suddenly leaves, leads to Summer agreeing to look after their young child Sophie (Sophie Guest - Fatal Defense).
+But Sophie is an unusuals child who doesn't talk much other than to what seems to be an imaginary friend, has burns and cuts on her whilst also sleeps with scissors under her pillow.
 It leads to Summer beginning to wonder what is going on in the home and whether or not Sophie is safe let alone if Travis and Lily are really her parents.

 "The Good Nanny" feels like it was written by someone well versed in TV movies and what audiences expect from the usual collection of plots as in how the usual stories tend to play out.
 As such during the set-up to "The Good Nanny" we have a few peculiar things going on as Summer not only has visions but has trouble with becoming pregnant, Travis and Lily don't see like typical parents and certainly don't seem to care about Sophie.
 And of course Sophie is a little creepy with her talking to imaginary friends whilst also telling Summer strange things about Travis and Lily.
 It basically sets up a few possibilities for where this movie could go and in doing so allows fans of this sort of movie to jump to some conclusions, although with Briana Evigan being the nice character in this movie you kind of push one possible narrative to the side.